l3r8yJ/l3r8yj.github.io/_posts/code/2023-02-22-complete-rultor-setup-guide.md

 5) Nice, now we ready to go!

 Thank you for your attention!
-If you find a mistake or something similar here.
-If you just have a question.
-Then write in the comments!
+If you find a mistake or something like this, if you just have a question, then write in the comments!